 I love Vienna…the alluring blend of art, music, and grandeur of the buildings gives it a different feel from other major European cities.
-While I think everyone should spend multiple days in Vienna, sometimes that just isn’t possible, and one day in Vienna is better than zero days.
-So if you find yourself with the opportunity to visit this city, even just for 24 to 48 hours – go!
+While I think everyone should spend multiple days in Vienna, sometimes that just isn’t possible, and one day in Vienna is of course better than zero days.
+So if you find yourself with the opportunity to visit this city, even just for 24 hours – go!

 To make that easier for you, I’ve created this detailed One Day in Vienna itinerary so you can keep yourself from feeling overwhelmed about filtering through the things to do and choosing what to see while in Vienna.
 I’ve included “One Day” tips for each recommended site to help you maximize your time.
 In addition, there are sites and things to do under the “Modified Itinerary” section that is more interest-specific depending on your favorite things to see and do while traveling.

-When to Visit Vienna
+–Best Time to Visit Vienna

 Depending on your interests, July and August may not be the ideal time for you to visit.
 During those months the famous Vienna Opera House is closed as the musicians are on vacation.
 While other performances in stunning old Viennese buildings still happen, those who have their heart set on seeing an opera in the Vienna Opera House should aim to visit during a different month than July or August.